hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

     @1
     {CDEF{GFEF}ED} {{{C~}}}

 Note that nesting makes the total number of repeats grow exponentially.
 The latter part of the above example is repeated 2 x 2 x 2 = 8 times.

+You can also specify a certain number of times which a phrase should repeat by adding a single digit number just after the left curly brace like this:

+     @1
+     {5CDE}{3FGA}

 <div id="drum_section_in_detail" />
 ## Drum Section in Detail ##